Benndot/Connect-X-Pygame/ReadMe.md

 Clicking on a replay takes them to the replay player, which allows them to cycle through the turns of the replay in question.
 Each progress button click proceeds through a turn, showing both moves made in proper sequence.
 The replay can be reset to the beginning at any point.

+---

+## CPU Logic

+The CPU logic works on 5 tiers of potential moves:

+1. Winning: A move that will win it the game
+2. Defensive: A move that will block a potential winning move of the player's
+3. Optimal: A move that will build a chain of squares beyond 2, but not long enough to win
+4. Constructive: A move that will build off a single existing square of theirs
+5. Random: Decided through random selection

+Each tier has priority after the next.

+Currently, optimal moves are mostly unimplemented.
+They only work for squares in a descending diagonal arrangement.

 ### TODO